Trump Impeachment Looming With 4.7 Million Petition Signatures, Claims Billionaire Democrat Tom Steyer

 — Newsweek (@Newsweek) February 16, 2018

 Steyer claims that no other American president has used such language in a meeting, which is one of the ways he sees Trump lowering the standards.
-Today Steyer is not relying on the number of people in Congress who are needed to get impeachment proceedings off the ground, he is relying on the American people to get behind this, he said.
+Today Steyer is not relying on the number of people in Congress who are needed to get impeachment proceedings off the ground; he is relying on the American people to get behind this, he says.

-He also said it is obvious the elected officials don’t want to hear his case for impeachment.
+He also says it is obvious the elected officials don’t want to hear his case for impeachment.
 He believes they will now have to listen to the 4.7 million Americans on this petition with the numbers growing.
-House Minority Leader Nancy Pelosi and Democratic Minority Whip Steny Hoyer are against pursuing the impeachment of Trump while Mueller’s probe is still underway.
+House Minority Leader Nancy Pelosi and Democratic Minority Whip Steny Hoyer are against pursuing an impeachment of Trump while Mueller’s probe is still underway.

-What Steyer said he has found is that more politicians have shown they are willing to support a movement against Trump if impeachment isn’t involved.
+What Steyer says he has found is that more politicians have shown they are willing to support a movement against Trump if impeachment isn’t involved.
 His Need to Impeach petition had over 4.7 million people on Thursday evening at 8 p.m., so it does appear as if it is growing in numbers.
 But the question of will it ever get off the ground is also looming.